Agnes Elizabeth Slack: Career

+Methodists believed in temperance and religion was Slack's life's work.
+In 1895 she became the secretary of the British Women's Temperance Association and the World's Women's Christian Temperance Union.

 Slack had good connections with the American Woman's Christian Temperance Union and she referred to their President, Lillian Stevens as "mother".
 She continued her education afterwards attending summer schools at Oxford and Cambridge in bible studies before the First World War.
 During this time she established strong links with the American vice-President Anna Adams Gordon in Boston.
 Gordon became the President of the Woman's Christian Temperance Union when Stevens died in 1914.
 In 1920 the United States banned alcohol.